Scaling Enhancement of Photon Blockade in Output Fields: JC model

-\emph{{JC model}.---}The scheme for photon blockade enhancement in output field is universal, which can be extended to other optical platforms with anharmonic energy levels, such as the JC model~\cite{JCModel}.
+The scheme for photon blockade enhancement in output field is general.
+It can be extended to other optical platforms with anharmonic energy levels, such as the JC model~\cite{JCModel}.
 The strong coupling between a single cavity and a TLS has been realized decades ago~\cite{Thompson1992PRL,Wallraff2004Natur,Reithmaier2004Natur,Yoshie2004Natur}, and photon blockade was demonstrated in a large number of experiments based on JC model~\cite{Birnbaum2005Natur,Dayan2008Sci,Aoki2009PRL,Faraon2008NatPh,Reinhard2012NaPho,LangC2011PRL,Hoffman2011PRL}.
 Here, we demonstrate a scaling enhancement of photon blockade in the mixing field output from two (uncoupled) cavities with a TLS strongly coupled to one of them.

 The scheme can be extended to the JC model just by replacing the $\chi^{(3)}$ nonlinear medium [Fig.~\ref{fig1}(a)] by a TLS [Fig.~\ref{fig4}(a)], and the system is described by

 where $\sigma _{+}$ and $\sigma _{-}$ are the raising and lowering operators of the TLS with transition frequency $\omega_a$, $\Delta_a=\omega_a - \omega_p$ is the laser detuning from the TLS, and $g$ is the TLS-cavity coupling strength.
 We assume that the TLS is resonant with the cavity ($\Delta_a=\Delta_1=\Delta$), and the decay rate of the TLS is $\kappa_a=2\kappa$.